anonyme-anonymee/SMSCI/README.md

 This will create the directory `datasets/<dataset_name>` with train/ val/ and test/ splits.
 All the datasets are pre-processed to be in world coordinates i.e. in meters.
 We support five datasets ETH, ZARA1, ZARA2, HOTEL and UNIV.
 We use leave-one-out approach, train on 4 sets and test on the remaining set.

-For Stanford Drone dataset, each video for each scene in the videos directory has an associated annotation file (annotation.txt) and exemplary frame (reference.jpg) in the annotations directory.
+For Stanford Drone dataset (SDD), each video for each scene in the videos directory has an associated annotation file (annotation.txt) and exemplary frame (reference.jpg) in the annotations directory.
 It consists of annotated videos of pedestrians, bikers, skateboarders, cars, buses, and golf carts navigating eight unique scenes on the Stanford University campus.

 Please download SDD dataset from their website (https://cvgl.stanford.edu/projects/uav_data/).